Grammy Awards 2018 nominees and show information

 Who is up for Best New Artist?

-Alessia Cara, Khalid, Lil Uzi Vert, Julia Michaels and SZA have all been nominated.
+Alessia Cara, Khalid, Lil Uzi Vert, Julia Michaels and SZA are up for Best New Artist.

 Who are the Album of the Year nominees?